melody-notpond/jenra-uwu.github.io/_posts/2021-08-01-os-dev-series-1.md

 #### Other notes
 You may have noticed that there are two comments describing what registers `a0` and `a1` correspond to.
 I shall explain this now.

 In RISC V, arguments are passed via registers `a0`-`a7`, and then pushed onto the stack.
 In this case, there are two arguments being passed along to `kinit`.
 These register values are provided by OpenSBI, which is the firmware that most RISC V boards run.
-We will go more in depth with OpenSBI later in this article, but for now, let's take a quick peak at `src/kernel.c`.
+We will go more in depth with OpenSBI later in this article, but for now, let's take a quick peek at `src/kernel.c`.

 ### `src/kernel.c`
 The contents of `src/kernel.c` is as follows: